Week of October 5 - October 12, 2018

 Completion of first half of Valley View Ave.
-Bridge: Approximately March of 2019.
+Bridge: Revised to *late 2019.

 Completion of second half of Valley View Ave.
-Bridge: Approximately December of 2020.
+Bridge: Revised to *late 2021.

 Completion of entire I-5 Valley View Ave.
-Interchange project: Approximately early 2021.
+Interchange project: Revised to *late 2021.

 Also, please go to our Twitter page at twitter.com/My5LA for project updates.